-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 Open sourcing the future

 Which problems lie in the future, and what are customers starting to say now that Docker might have to further address in the future?

 Singh explains that there is a growing tendency for companies to want to share their applications, whether they're legacy or brand new, with other businesses.

 Taking those apps out of their environments, containerising them and then making them shareable is somewhere Docker could increasingly fit in.

 "If there's a great piece of technology that moves money from location A to location B you might ask yourself, well, why do I have to rewrite that piece of technology?
 Why can't I share that technology if somebody else has written a fantastic service for funds transfer?